 Sevilla and Jerez have their own airport.
-Depending on your arrival you can spend the first night in Sevilla or Jerez.
 If you fly on Malaga you can take the train to Sevilla or Jerez.
 (Málaga-Sevilla 2 hours by train, and Sevilla-Jerez is 1 hour by train ).

 Day 2: visit Sevilla (or Jerez) and transfer to Vejer

 In the morning, you have time to visit Sevilla.
 In the afternoon or in the evening you travel to Vejer de la Frontera.

 Vejer, a hill top village (220 meters above sea level) is considered as one of the most beautiful white villages of Andalusia.
 Have a stroll through the charming old town before or after dinner!

 Overnight in a charming hotel in the historical center.